-Do you own a negatively geared investment property?
+Do you own an investment property?

 Property investors often look forward to tax time as the tax deductions associated with holding a rental property portfolio can often result in a great tax refund.